dpo007/ChromePortableKiller/README.md

 - 🔒 **System Protection**: Never modifies system-installed Chrome in Program Files
 - 📝 **Action Logging**: Creates logs only when actions are taken

+## Parameters

+- `DelayMinutes` (`int`, default: `10`)
+  - Number of minutes to wait before the script begins scanning for processes.
+Ignored unless `-EnableDelay` is specified.

+- `EnableDelay` (`switch`)
+  - When present, the script waits `DelayMinutes` before starting enforcement.
+This gives users time to launch their portable Chrome instances after logon, increasing the chance of detecting and terminating unauthorized Chrome processes.

 ## How It Works

 The script performs the following operations: